Goutte/godot-addon-ginja/README.md

 Current Limitations
 -------------------

-- No plans for Windows or Mac, either feed me or help out.
+- No plans for Windows or Mac, either feed me or help out
-- Rough user-defined functions.
-(Strings only, awkward API that will probably change)
+- Variadic user-defined functions need at least one parameter when called
 - Limited to Inja capabilities.
-Eg: Inja offers no filters.
+Eg: Inja offers no filters
 - `include` and `extend` _might_ not work in exported projects _(to check)_
 - Error when fetching callback `Object` from its `RID`: _(but it works)_